ANNOUNCEMENT: We now also support trading of cryptocurrency futures.

 When using the order forms, if you select "None" for leverage, then you are spot exchanging between currencies and must have adequate balances in one of the pairs.
 For most spot exchange orders, the Simple order form is sufficient.

-For more information on Spot Exchanging, see: Trading Basics.
+For more information on Spot Exchanging, see: "Introduction to trading on Kraken".

 Margin Trading (Positions)